tabithaurb/p2TabithaUrbanski/README.md

 ## Third Example

 ### Pros
-The lights draw attention perfectly to what is necessary, which is good for driving at night and not getting very distracted, very detailed picture with the car and wheels
+The lights draw attention perfectly to what is necessary, which is good for driving at night and not getting distracted, very detailed picture with the car and wheels
 ### Cons
 The deatiled picture of the car and wheel pressures may be a con if you are used to a move simple design, this may be overwhelming or make it difficult to find other settings.
 It could also be distracting while driving.
 ### This is good or bad because
+This is a bad design because it is very overwhelming, crowded, and would take a while to get used to

 ![proj2](https://user-images.githubusercontent.com/44306680/111263811-78cac080-85f4-11eb-929f-6aa9d7e078d9.jpeg)
 ## Fourth Example

 ### Pros
-Its visually appealing
+Its visually appealing and the spacing on the speedometer is great
 ### Cons
 It can be a little overwhelming of a design becuase the image of the car like that can be distracting and unnecessary
 ### This is good or bad because